g-rocket/factorio-new-rail-planner/README.md

 ## Planned features:

 - Supports:
-  - Calculate whether elevated rails are properly supported, and highlight unsupported elevated rails.
+  - Calculate whether elevated rails are properly supported, and highlight unsupported elevated rails, using stats from [this forum post](https://forums.factorio.com/viewtopic.php?p=592880#p592880).
 - Signals:
   - From [an image on FFF-377](fff-377-signal-positions-and-rail-segment-visualisation-annotated.png), we have probably enough information to figure out where you can put signals.
 I should let you place rail signals, and visualize that somehow.
 - Can we do collision detection?